 This is not one of those articles where a book smart expert presents theories without any firsthand experience.

-If you’re struggling with finding balance with too much on your plate, we hope Annastiina Hintsa’s story and lessons learned will help you pause and take a moment to reflect:
+If you’re struggling with finding balance between sports, work and other responsibilities and commitments, we hope Annastiina Hintsa’s story and lessons learned will help you pause and take a moment to reflect:

 Is there a way to reach my sports goals without sacrificing everything else?